top of page

 • 5 min read

 Buying a home in the Treasure Valley is one of the largest financial decisions you’ll ever make.
 Whether you're purchasing in Boise, Meridian, Eagle, Star, Nampa, Caldwell, or Kuna, a professional home inspection is one of the most important steps in protecting your investment.
+This complete Boise home inspection checklist explains what’s included, what’s not included, what issues are common in Idaho homes, and how to prepare for inspection day.
+If you’re wondering what a home inspection really covers, this guide will walk you through everything.

 What Is a Home Inspection?

 A home inspection is a non-invasive, visual evaluation of a property’s major systems and components.
 The goal is to identify material defects, safety concerns, and maintenance issues before closing.
+In Idaho, home inspections are not code inspections and they are not pass/fail.
+Instead, they provide clarity so buyers can:

 • Make informed decisions